 The proof of this \emph{dichotomy} crucially relies on a \emph{moment duality} between~$X$ and the line-counting process $L=(L_t)_{t\geq 0}$ of a certain branching-coalescing structure, called the ancestral selection graph (ASG).
 The branching-coalescing structure has an interpretation in terms of potential genealogies that are compatible with the model, see~\citep{GS18} for details.
 In this structure, selection leads to branching, while neutral evolution leads to coalescence.
 The formal relation between $X$ and $L$ is Heuristically, the proof idea underlying the dichotomy is that if selection dominates neutral evolution, then~$L$ is transient and the {right-hand side }of~\eqref{eq:momentduality} converges to~$0$ for any $x\in (0,1)$.
-Thus, also the left-hand side converges to~$0$, which is only possible if $X$ converges to~$1$ from any $x\in (0,1)$. \citep{GS18} showed that essentially the same dichotomy holds for drift terms for which the parametrising function~$\sigma$ is a certain power series having no roots in $(0,1)$.
+Thus, also the left-hand side converges to~$0$, which is only possible if $X$ converges to~$1$ from any $x\in (0,1)$. \citep{GS18} showed that essentially the same dichotomy holds for drift terms \mofe{of very specific form}.
 In that setting, only one specific allele is favored by selection, with an intensity that changes with the type composition.
 Unfortunately, moment duality is only known to hold for this restrictive set of selective drifts; making the class of $\Lambda$-Wright--Fisher processes for which the boundary behavior is understood rather small.
-A first step to overcome the limitations of a moment duality was carried out by~\citep{Cordero2020}.
-For polynomial drift that vanishes at the boundary and that is parametrized via a polynomial~$\sigma$, they generalized the moment duality to a \emph{Bernstein duality}.
+A first step to overcome these limitations was carried out by~\citep{Cordero2020}.
+For \mofe{drifts of the form $x(1-x)\sigma(x)$ for some polynomial~$\sigma$} , they generalized the moment duality to a \emph{Bernstein duality}.
 This new duality allows the representation of mixed moments of~$X$ in terms of a dual process that again has an interpretation in terms of a branching-coalescing structure.
-In this setting, they could show that if $C(\Lambda,\sigma)$ is appropriately extended (to reflect that $\sigma$ is not a constant any more), then $C(\Lambda,\sigma)<0$ implies that both boundary points are asymptotically accessible.
+In this setting, they \mofe{determined a constant $C(\Lambda,\sigma)$ (generalizing $C(\Lambda,\sigma_0^{})$ for non constant functions $\sigma$) satisfying that if $C(\Lambda,\sigma)<0$, then } both boundary points are attractive.
 However, the case $C(\Lambda,\sigma)>0$ has continued to be notoriously difficult to analyze, also with the new duality.